 The Commission sought further information and feedback following the release of a draft report on 12 November 2019.

 Final report to Government and release

-The final inquiry report is to be handed to the Australian Government by April 2020.
+The final inquiry report was handed to the Australian Government on 7 April 2020.

 The release of the final report by the Government is the final step in the process.